agungsptr/node-clean/README.md

    ```

 ### Alternative Installation
-Follow this instruction if you not use `docker` or in `Windows` or you having trouble with the installation above.
+Follow this instruction if you do not use `docker` or in `Windows` or if you having trouble with the installation above.

 1. Clone the repo
    ```sh